 Our account management, learning design, delivery, and operations teams will work together to determine the best possible outcome for your program in light of current public health guidance and university policy.
 A decision to proceed, cancel, or postpone will be communicated to enrolled participants no later than four weeks before the program begins.
 Any decision to proceed with in-person programs will still be contingent on favorable public health conditions at the time of the program.

-If I cannot travel or I feel uncomfortable traveling for a program, can I either cancel my registration or defer my attendance?
+If I cannot travel or I feel uncomfortable traveling for a program, can I cancel my registration?

-If you registered and paid directly through Yale for an open enrollment program, be it online or on campus, you may either defer your attendance or withdraw from the course subject to the terms of our standard refund policy.
+If you registered and paid directly through Yale for an open enrollment program, be it online or on campus, you may withdraw from the course subject to the terms of our cancellation policy.
 If you have booked your own hotel, please check with the hotel about their refund policy.

 If you registered and paid for a Yale SOM Executive Education program through one of our program collaborators, like 2U/GetSmarter, ExecOnline, or Northwest Executive Education, for the Yale Global Executive Leadership Program, please contact the contact listed on the program webpage for more information.
 Registration policies differ depending on the program collaborator.